artun-akdogan/CmpE478-Project/README.md

 # Files read and written on runtime:
 ### graph.txt

 This is the web graph file.
+It should be on the same directory with the program, or it will not work.
 It is read and parsed to create CSR matrix.
 Please refer to [Erdos Web Graph](https://web.archive.org/web/20220310125510/http://web-graph.org/index.php/download).

 ### log.csv